What is Handheld GPS?

 - Handheld GPS

 Handheld GPS units are small moveable devices not much bigger than a cell phone.
-A handheld unit allows the user to take a GPS receiver to every location regardless of how remote it is and still have the ability to determine his position & navigate from it.
-These units are brilliant for adventurers and hikers who many times venture deep off the grid and can turn into lost.
+A handheld unit allows the user to take a GPS receiver to every location regardless of how remote it is and still can determine his position & navigate from it.
+These units are brilliant for adventurers and hikers who many times venture deep off the grid and can turn into losses.

 Why You Need a Handheld GPS for Fishing?